Covid-19 commercial rent arrears: new legislation

 Where a bankruptcy order is made (on petition of the landlord) on or after 10 November 2021 but before the date on which schedule 3 of the Act comes into force and the order is one that the court would not have made if schedule 3 was in force, the order will be void.

 Updated Code of Practice

-In advance of the new legislation coming into effect, the Government has published an updated Code of Practice (the “new Code”) to assist positive dialogue and to provide a framework for rent (and service charge) arrears negotiations between landlords and tenants.
+The Government published an updated Code of Practice (the new Code) in November 2021 to assist positive dialogue and to provide a framework for rent (and service charge) arrears negotiations between landlords and tenants.
 The new Code replaces the previous Code of Practice introduced on 19 June 2020 (and later supplemented by an annex in April 2021).
-The new Code applies to “all commercial leases held by businesses which have built up rent arrears, due to an inability to pay, as a result of the impact of the COVID-19 pandemic” and is therefore “relevant for all commercial rent debts (including service charges and insurance) accrued since March 2020 within England, Wales, Northern Ireland, and Scotland, to assist with the terms of negotiation.”
-The expectation is that those business tenants who are beyond the scope of the Commercial Rent (Coronavirus) Bill will pay their arrears in full if they are able to and where that is not achievable, to negotiate with their landlords using the principles set out in the new Code.
+The new Code applies to "all commercial leases held by businesses which have built up rent arrears, due to an inability to pay, as a result of the impact of the Covid-19 pandemic" and is therefore "relevant for all commercial rent debts (including service charges and insurance) accrued since March 2020 within England, Wales, Northern Ireland, and Scotland, to assist with the terms of negotiation."
+The expectation is that those business tenants who are beyond the scope of the Act will pay their arrears in full if they are able to and where that is not achievable, to negotiate with their landlords using the principles set out in the new Code.